 Peltier Junction Nitrous Bottle Heater & Coolers

-A new bottle heater has come into favor among racers here in the last year or so called the Nitrousaurus-X by Carnivore Performance Products.
+A new bottle heater has come into favor among racers here in the last few years is called the Nitrousaurus-X by Carnivore Performance Products.
 It's the as first fully enclosed nitrous temp control system for use inside the car.
 The 11lb Nitrousaurus-X provides both heating and cooling functions and, according to Carnivore, will maintain the exact temperature that you want within one degree F!
 Carnivore advertises that the unit includes a built-in overheat thermostat protection with automatic system shutdown.
-Carnivore's website indicates a price of around $450 which is a bit more that NX's Fire & Ice system - though the fact that it is fully enclosed and maintains a tighter temp/pressure window, may be enough to justify the added cost.

 Carnivore also claims that the unit will operate on both 12VDC or 16VDC charging systems and only draws 4 - 5 amps while heating or cooling.
 That's a huge difference from regular bottle heaters that draw as much as 20 amps or more!
 Once the set temperature is reached, the unit will only draw .06 DC amps.
 This makes it very attractive for keep the bottle at set pressures even while the car is in the staging lanes without running down the battery.

 The company hasn't documented the recovery time of the bottle temp after use but they do indicate that the unit can restore the temp to the current setting "easily between rounds".
-The biggest drawback to the product that we can see at this time is that it's only offered in a 10lb version, however the company is working on a 15lb capable model.
+The biggest drawback to the product that we can see at this time is that it's only offered in a 10lb version.

 Chemical Heaters for Nitrous Bottles

 One of the newest ideas that have came out lately is these little reusable chemical heater packs.
 These things are awesome if you need a temporary source of heat for maintaining bottle temp - notice we didn't say heating a bottle up, they're not really powerful enough to do that.